intelli4u/buildroot_support_extra/README.md

 ## Reasonable br-exteranl trees

 `BR2_EXTERNAL` is the key to the wrapper.
-And how to find out the supported br-external components is also important.
+How to find out the supported br-external components is also important for the script.

-The wrapper referred to [Android] implementation to detect the vendor devices in `device/*/*` and `vendor/*/*`.
-According to [br-external], the file `external.desc` is the one to describe the br2-external tree.
-Therefore, the directories under `device` and `vendor` containing the file `external.desc` will be appended to BR2_EXTERNAL and exported.
+The wrapper referred to [Android] implementation to detect vendor defconfigs in `device/*/*` and `vendor/*/*`.
+According to [br-external], the file `external.desc` is the one to describe a br2-external tree.
+Therefore, the directories under `device` and `vendor` containing the file `external.desc` will be appended to `BR2_EXTERNAL` and exported.

 ## Supported configs